Mark-MDO47/ArduinoClass/99_Resources/README.md

 - when you want to write a byte to EEPROM, call **EEPROM.update(address, byteValue);**
 - for other possibilities including dealing with data that is not just one byte in length, read https://docs.arduino.cc/learn/programming/eeprom-guide

 Given that FLASH is written only when we change the program and EEPROM would be written while the program is running, it is likely that EEPROM will use up all its erase/write cycles before FLASH will.
-In Arduino, EEPROM reads are unlimited.
-The Arduino EEPROM is specified to handle 100,000 erase/write cycles for each position (byte).
-However, the Arduino Nanos I use are cheap $2 clones instead of the official Arduino Nano at close to $25; therefore I don't want to push it.
+In Arduino, EEPROM **reads** are unlimited.
+The Arduino EEPROM is specified to handle 100,000 **erase/write** cycles for each position (byte).
+However, the Arduino Nanos I use are cheap $2 clones instead of the official Arduino Nano at close to $25; therefore I don't want to push the limits.
 Also, writes to EEPROM take a few milliseconds which can slow down operation.
 Because of this I use **EEPROM.update(address, byteValue)** instead of **EEPROM.write(address, byteValue)**.
-The difference is that EEPROM.update() first reads the EEPROM (fast and doesn't consume erase/write cycles) and only does the write if it is not already that value.
+The difference is that EEPROM.update() first reads the EEPROM (fast and doesn't use up erase/write cycles) and only does the write if the EEPROM byte is not already the desired value.

 When the Arduino powers up, how will it know if the parameters stored in EEPROM are valid or if it is a new Arduino out of the bag and the values are random?
 To handle this I store a simple checksum along with the parameters in EEPROM.
 If the EEPROM checksum doesn't match the EEPROM configuration data then I store a fresh set of configuration data in EEPROM.
+Doing this also makes it easy to provide a "factory reset" capability.

 Because I use a one-byte checksum (you could use a more elaborate checksum if you want) there is a one in 256 chance that random data will have a checksum that matches it.
 Because I am lazy, I accept that chance: if the first time I program an Arduino it acts crazy then I can either write something to the configuration value or I can one-time change the expected value of the checksum to be different (for example; 1 + the normal checksum) and then it will put good power-on configuration data in EEPROM.
 Later I can either leave the checksum expectation at this new value or change it back.